RocketChat/docs-old/installation/community-supported-installation/freebsd/README.md

 Add another user? (yes/no): no
 ```

-Be sure to save the password somewhere safe if you will need to login as the Rocket.chat user in the future.
+Be sure to save the password somewhere safe if you will need to login as the Rocket.Chat user in the future.

 ### Switch to the newly created user